BluAS, webpage controller for BluOS

 Don't forget to adapt the address to your situation!

-Any questions or suggestions?
-Send me an email at info@phdsoftware.nl.
-And if you're happy with it, please share it with others and let me know if I can add your feedback as a testimonial.
+Send an email to info@phdsoftware.nl.
+And if you're happy with it, please share it with others and let me (Paul Dullaart) know if I can add your feedback as a testimonial.

 Donate

 You may support my work by donating via paypal.me.
-If you have specific wishes, I may be able to help you.
+If you have specific wishes (for example different layout), I may be able to help you.

 Version history